deepns/codegym/notes/journal.md

-# What's happening in the garage?
+# What's happening in the gym?

 ## Things to try out